How many charge points are there in the UK?

 If we're talking street chargers, then three quarters of those are in London, though there are a lot of projects ongoing around the country in conjunction with local councils to increase provision for EV drivers who don't have access to home charging.

-The most rapid/ultra-rapid chargers are located in the southeast of the country (2,500), not including the Greater London area which has another 1,500 it's hogging.
-The biggest growth region was in the northwest of England, with 35% more of them added between 2024 and 2025.
+The most rapid/ultra-rapid chargers are located in the southeast of the country (3,823), not including the Greater London area which has another 2,462 it's hogging.
+The areas with the fewest rapid and ultra-rapid chargers are the northeast with a measly 878 and Northern Ireland with just 355.

 The majority of charging hubs are located along the UK's 'strategic road network', which basically just means motorways and important A-roads.
 Which is useful, because that's where you want them to be and queuing for a charger is really annoying.